vikramr2/crispr-historian-chatbot/README.md

-# CRISPR Historian ChatBot
+# 🧬 CRISPR Historian ChatBot

-This is a specialized chatbot meant to give more in depth answers on the history of CRISPR as a field.
+A specialized chatbot designed to provide in-depth answers on the history of CRISPR as a field, powered by local AI models and retrieval-augmented generation.

+---

-## Features
+## ✨ Features

-- **Interactive UI**: Utilize Streamlit to create a user-friendly interface.
+- **🖥️ Interactive UI**: User-friendly interface built with Streamlit
-- **Local Model Execution**: Run open source Ollama models locally without the need for API keys.
+- **🏠 Local Model Execution**: Run open-source Ollama models locally without API keys
-- **Prompt Chaining**: Uses langchain to decompose questions into specialized subquestions to improve answer quality
+- **🔗 Prompt Chaining**: Uses LangChain to decompose questions into specialized subquestions for improved answer quality
-- **Fact Verification**: Added module to fact check and improve responses.
+- **✅ Fact Verification**: Built-in module to fact-check and improve responses
-- **Retrieval Augmented Generation (RAG)**: This chatbot retrieves from a database of 976 pdfs of research articles on CRISPR
+- **📚 Retrieval Augmented Generation (RAG)**: Access to a database of 976 research articles on CRISPR

+---

-## Prerequisites
+## 🛠️ Prerequisites

 ### Installing Ollama

-If you have root privileges on your machine, Ollama can easily be downloaded [here](https://ollama.com/).
-The installation instructions should guide you through how to up a server.

-**If you don't have root privileges on your machine please read here**

-Here, you would have to download ollama in its binary format and run a server using the binary.
+#### With Root Privileges
+Download Ollama directly from [ollama.com](https://ollama.com/) and follow the installation instructions.

+#### Without Root Privileges
+Install Ollama in binary format:

 ```bash
 # Create a local bin directory